Love Advice That Works For You And Your Guy When There’s A Fight With Boyfriend

 The anatomy of an argument kicks up faster than a late-summer tornado in Kansas.

-The old and repetitive argument-with-boyfriend (or anyone else) sequence launch cannot be avoided when you both are not aware that you each are being triggered over some old beliefs that no longer serve you.
+The old and repetitive argument-with-boyfriend (or anyone else) sequence launch cannot be avoided when you are not aware that you are being triggered over some old beliefs that no longer serve you.

 When we get triggered, each of us goes into our old conditioning from childhood or society and we instantly get into a fear funk.

-(This always happens to me, All men are brutes, Why can’t I have true love?, etc.)
+This always happens to me, All men are brutes, Why can’t I have true love?, Why did he not think of my feelings?
+When is he going to commit?, etc.

 The problem is that when you’re in relationship with somebody and they are voicing attack language such as these…